 - c.
-Amount of contrast used-50 to 100 ml of 50 to 60% contrast media for an average adult
+Amount of contrast used-50 to 100 ml of 50 to 60% contrast media for

 - d.
-Technical factors such as proper coning and the use of low kV technique A the second as for the second as a
+Technical factors such as proper coning and the use of low kV technique and unangers in fait as granted

 - e.
-Tomography -
+Tomography

 - f.
 Abdominal compression

 - g.
 Radiographs "tailored" for each patient

 Excretory urography is an accurate diagnostic procedure when properly performed and individualized for each patient.
 The use of tomography immediately after the injection of a bolus of contrast produces maximal visualization of the renal parenchyma, both normal and abnormal (Fig. 14-3).
 Films obtained at 5 and 10 minutes following the injection of contrast are used for evaluation of the collecting structures, ureters, and bladder.
-Abdominal compression is used to produce greater distention of the calyceal system and to allow better visualization of the entire ureter after the compression is released (Fig. 14-4).
+Abdominal compression is used to produce greater distention of the calyceal system and to allow better visualization of the entire ureter after the compression is released

 Excretory urography performed without the use of tomography is a limited examination, highly dependent on the patient's bowel preparation.
 Lesions of all types, including considerable numbers of mass lesions, will not be detected.
 The referring physician must be aware of these limitations.
 Urography without tomography is best used on patients with a low suspicion of pathology.

-Excretory urography provides the most information relative to the anatomy uation of function.
+Excretory urography provides the most information relative to the anatomy (both normal and abnormal) of the urinary tract as well as a very gross eval250 14: Use of Radiologic Techniques in the Patient With Renal Problems uation of function.
 It serves as the primary screening modality for most forms of renal pathology.
 Certain relative contraindications should be mentioned.